falcon4ever/openFrameworks/readme.md

 For per-platform readmes, see `readme.osx`, `readme.linux`, etc.

 openFrameworks uses [Semantic Versioning](http://semver.org/), although strict adherence will only come into effect at version 1.0.0.

+Notes about this release:

+This is basically the 0.7.4 release and includes the following platforms
+1. OSX
+2. Linux (32 and 64 bit)
+3. Windows
+4. iOS
+5. Android

+The source is patched for use with ofxQNX (BlackBerry PlayBook and BlackBerry 10)